 Microsoft Dynamics 365 F&E

-Centralize all your data in Microsoft Dynamics 365 Fundraising and Engagement.
+Send and centralize all your data with our Microsoft Dynamics 365 Fundraising and Engagement integration.

-We are preparing to make the Microsoft Dynamics 365 Fundraising & Engagement integration available in beta.
-If this has been discussed with your Customer Success Manager previously, or if you do so now, we will ensure you get notice when beta access is available.
+Our Microsoft Dynamics 365 Fundraising & Engagement integration is available to a few of our client organizations.
+If access has been discussed with your Customer Success Manager previously, or if you do so now, we will ensure you get notice when access is available to your organization.

 Review your Microsoft Dynamics environment